DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: Experimental Results

-The real-world experiment in Fig.~\ref{figure:supp_parkour_sim}D was conducted to validate the sim-to-real robustness of the learned controller.
-Utilizing a Go1 robot with an additional $2.5\mathrm{kg}$ payload, the controller successfully enables the robot to climb a $41~\mathrm{cm}$ obstacle.
-Notably, the obstacle is a soft sofa block, representing a deformable surface not encountered during training.
+In a real-world experiment shown in Fig.~\ref{figure:supp_parkour_sim}(d), we validated the sim-to-real robustness of the controller.
+A Go1 robot with an additional $2.5~\mathrm{kg}$ payload successfully climbed a $41~\mathrm{cm}$ obstacle, a soft sofa block representing a deformable surface not encountered in training.

+In Fig.~\ref{figure:supp_parkour_sim}(e), the robot was placed on a $50~\mathrm{cm}$ stage, preventing simple terrain probing.
+Upon command, the robot leaped forward, avoiding rear leg collisions with the stage edges.
+This leap was facilitated by the velocity tracking relaxation, allowing the robot to pause at the edge (Fig.~\ref{figure:supp_parkour_sim}(e-2)) before initiating the leap.
+The robot kicks forward with its front legs, propels with the rear legs (Fig.~\ref{figure:supp_parkour_sim}(e-3)), and folds the rear legs to avoid collision (Fig.~\ref{figure:supp_parkour_sim}(e-4)).
+This demonstrates the versatility of the learned controller, serving as a prior adaptable to complex tasks.